BCM

 Abstracts can feature a completed project, work in progress, or project plan.
 Case reports will not be accepted.
 On the abstract submission form, you will be asked to classify your abstract as a Scientific Abstract (for completed projects or work in progress) or as a Project Plan Abstract.
 You will also be asked to categorize the type of research.

 Scientific Abstracts: Scientific abstracts should describe either completed work or work that is currently in progress.
 Case reports will not be accepted.
 The goal of the symposium is to enable trainees to present their best work; therefore, abstracts can describe work that has been previously presented at scientific meetings or published in the literature.
 Although abstracts presented at previous years’ Research Symposium events cannot be resubmitted, new abstracts reflecting substantive progress in the same project are acceptable.
-The presenter must be the first author on the abstract, and the abstract must reflect work done by the presenter.
+The presenter must be the first author on the abstract, and the abstract must reflect work done by the presenter during the past year.
 It is acceptable to submit more than one abstract as first author, but only one abstract per presenter will be selected for the program.
-The program will feature oral scientific presentations, quick shot presentations, and poster sessions.
-The top scoring abstracts will be selected for the oral presentation competition, the quick shot presentation competition, and the poster competition.
+We anticipate that the program will feature oral scientific presentations, quick shot presentations, and poster sessions.
+The top scoring abstracts will be selected for the oral presentation competition, the quick shot presentation competition, and the poster competition; separate awards will be given for the best basic science and clinical/education research presentations.

 Project Plan Abstracts: These abstracts should describe the plans for a project in clinical, health services, educational, or basic science research.
 Trainees should work with a faculty member to select and plan a project.
 Although abstracts presented at previous years’ Research Symposium events cannot be resubmitted, new abstracts reflecting substantive progress in the same project are acceptable.
 The abstract must reflect work that will be done by the first author.
 It is acceptable to submit more than one abstract as first author, but only one abstract per first author will be selected.
 Project plan abstracts will be included in the printed program.